Compensation for Wrong-Way Accident Victims

 Wrong-Way Accident Statistics

 The National Highway Traffic Safety Administration reports that wrong way drivers are involved in 1.5% of all fatal crashes.
 In King, Snohomish, Skagit, and Whatcom counties—136 wrong-way crashes between 1997 and 2000 resulted in 81 injuries and 9 fatalities.
-More than 50% of Washington State’s wrong-way accidents involve a drunk driver or a driver that was under the influence of drugs.
+More than 50% of Washington State’s wrong-way accidents are caused by a drunk driver or a driver that was under the influence of drugs.

 On average about 350 people are killed each year nationwide in wrong-way freeway crashes, according to an analysis using the National Highway Traffic Safety Administration's Fatal Accident Reporting System.1,753 people died in wrong-way crashes on the Nation's freeways from 1996 through 2000.
 Thousands more are injured.